ugaut275/web3-assign1/README.md

 # Artwork API

-This project provides a RESTful API to interact with an artwork database.The data is stored in a Supabase database.
+This project provides a RESTful API to interact with an artwork database.
+The data is stored in a Supabase database.

 The API runs on port **8080**.